Recently updated on April 21st, 2026 at 01:41 pm

 Receive Your Filed Probate Petition and Begin the Process

-Once the Clerk of the Probate Court records your probate petition, your case becomes official, and the estate administration process formally begins in Georgia.
-LegalAtoms will guide you through requesting certified copies of your petition, which may be needed for important steps such as:
+Once your probate petition is recorded by the Probate Court in Georgia, your case becomes official, and the estate administration process formally begins.
+LegalAtoms will guide you through requesting certified copies of your petition or other court documents, which may be needed for important steps such as:

 Notifying heirs, beneficiaries, and interested parties of the probate case